Analysis | Understanding Monkeypox and How Outbreaks Spread

 3. How is it normally transmitted?

 Monkeypox doesn’t usually spread easily between people.
 Contact with the virus from an animal, human or contaminated object is the main pathway.
 The virus enters the body through broken skin, the respiratory tract or the mucous membranes in the eyes, nose or mouth.
 Transmission from one person to another is thought to occur through respiratory particles during direct and prolonged face-to-face contact.
-But it can also happen through contact with body fluids or lesion material, or indirectly through contact with contaminated clothing or linens.
+Vertical transmission from mother-to-unborn baby has also been documented.
+It can also happen through contact with body fluids or lesion material, or indirectly through contact with contaminated clothing or linens.
 Common household disinfectants can kill it.

 4. What’s unusual this time?